Have you ever thought about how a computer thinks and solves complex problems? Well, the answer lies in Discrete Mathematics.

 - V.A.L.I.D: Valid argument has a Always Logically Implying Deduction (focuses on the core characteristic of a valid argument: a conclusion that necessarily follows from the premises).

-- Q.U.E.S.T.I.O.N.: Quantifiers (universal and existential) Underlie Each Statement To Identify Occurrences and Negations (emphasizes the role of quantifiers in specifying the scope of variables in propositions).
+- Q.U.E.S.T.I.O.N.: Quantifiers (universal and existential) Underlie Each Statement To Identify Occurrences and Negations (emphasises the role of quantifiers in specifying the scope of variables in propositions).

 Relations

-- A.R.R.O.W.: Arrows show Relationships between Related Objects in a Way (emphasizes the directional aspect of relations).
+- A.R.R.O.W.: Arrows show Relationships between Related Objects in a Way (emphasises the directional aspect of relations).

 - D.O.M-RAN: Domain – set of Objects the relation Maps A New set (highlights the domain and range, crucial aspects of a relation).